Cobnetmaher/Cobnetmaher/README.md

 Led project planning and estimation tasks, managed Agile and Scrum methodologies, and delivered project work on time as part of a team.
 # Education:
 .
 Pursuing a B.Sc. in Healthcare Management.

 .
-Professional Certificates and Diplomas:Customer Service Representative (Oleren Institute) .
+Professional Certificates and Diplomas: Customer Service Representative (Oleren Institute)

+.
 Project Management (Oil and Gas Institute)

 .
 Product Management (Pendo)

 .
 HSE Levels 1, 2, and 3 with First Aid Certification (Novelle Center)
 # Skill
 .
 Project Planning Risk Management Budgeting and Cost